 Supply Chain Risk Management

-Our Group procures approximately 200 billion yen per year in goods and services from approximately 2,000 suppliers.
-To manage risks in our supply chain, we take appropriate actions in prevention, detection, and correction.
-As preventive controls, we require suppliers to comply with labor and environmental laws and regulations and respect the INPEX Group Human Rights Policy.
+As a preventive control, we require suppliers to comply with labor and environmental laws and regulations and respect the INPEX Group Human Rights Policy.
 These requirements are built into our standard contracts.

 Furthermore, we strive to provide fair opportunities to all suppliers in the selection process, and award supplier contracts based on fair, impartial, and transparent assessments.
 During the bidding process for overseas operator projects, we conduct comprehensive assessments of bidding companies’ compliance with local laws and regulations, the INPEX ABC Policy, and INPEX Group Human Rights Policy.
 We have also established prequalification criteria regarding HSE requirements.
-For projects in Japan, during the bidding process for large-scale construction, we also conduct a comprehensive assessment according to the INPEX ABC Policy and HSE requirements to ensure fair and impartial procurement.
+In Japan, during the bidding process for large-scale construction projects, we conduct prior screening in accordance with our ABC Policy and incorporate HSE criteria in our assessments to ensure fair and impartial procurement.

-As detective controls, we have established a supply chain risk assessment system, and have been conducting a self-assessment survey of our major suppliers since FY2018.
-This survey enables us to monitor the compliance systems of our suppliers and identify risks.
-A total of 23 companies have responded to the survey over the past three years.
+As for detective controls7 we have established a supply chain risk assessment system, and since FY2018 required our major suppliers to complete a self-assessment survey that enables us to assess the compliance structure of our suppliers and identify any risks.
+A total of 30 supplier companies have completed the survey over the past three years.

 Key items monitored: